Ralpina/Ne-plant-genomic-datasets/README.md

 # Ne estimation in GONE

-The scripts presented here describe the analyses carried out on four plant genomic datasets to estimate effective population size (Ne) using the software GONE.
+The scripts presented here describe the analyses carried out on four plant genomic datasets to estimate effective population size (Ne) using the software GONE [Santiago et al. 2020](https://doi.org/10.1093/molbev/msaa169)
 The aims of these analyses are described in Gargiulo et al. 2023.
 Please cite this article when using the scripts described here.

 * Contact: r.gargiulo@kew.org | [@RobertaGargiu10](https://twitter.com/RobertaGargiu10)